lukso-network/docs/docs/standards/smart-contracts/lsp8-identifiable-digital-asset.md

 function balanceOf(address tokenOwner) public view returns (uint256 value)
 ```

-The function returns the number of tokens owned by the `tokenOwner` address.
+Returns the number of tokens owned by the `tokenOwner` address.

 #### Parameters: